rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 ##### 2.5 - Inactivity Timeout

 This parameter controls a timeout for inactivity of the user  interface.
-If there is no touchscreen/mouse activity for the set period, the application will reset to the home screen and defaults.
+If there is no touchscreen/mouse activity for the set period, the application will reset to the home screen and defaults.    (see also 2.14 AppOpensToMap)

 ```
 InactivityTimeoutSeconds=3600